What to do if your water tests positive

 Your options:

-• Consult your doctor, and have a conversation about how the levels of nitrate in your water can affect your health, and your family’s health.
+• Consult your doctor and have a conversation about how the levels of nitrate in your water can affect your health, and your family’s health.

 • Invest in a treatment system.

-Arsenic
+• Arsenic

 What it looks like: The symbol for Arsenic is As, and it can be highly toxic in high concentrations.
-Several small towns in Southern Idaho have tested high in Arsenic, and have had to spend a lot of money on treatment equipment to make the water safe to drink.
+Several small towns in Southern Idaho have tested high in Arsenic and have had to spend a lot of money on treatment equipment to make the water safe to drink.
 The EPA limit on Arsenic is 0.010 mg/L, which is equal to 10 parts per billion.
 (With a B.)

-What it means: Arsenic is a naturally-occuring substance in the rocks underground.
+What it means: Arsenic is a naturally-occurring substance in the rocks underground.
 Unfortunately, some places in Idaho just have deposits of Arsenic that formed when the rocks were cooling, and there’s not much to be done about it.
 Some forms of Arsenic were used in pesticides, but most of those have been banned.
 It may linger in the soil, or in old stockpiles of chemicals, so be careful.
 Arsenic can be highly toxic, and can cause certain kinds of cancer.
 You can read more about arsenic in groundwater here, (but please disregard the state-specific information).

 What can be done about it: Boiling your water won’t help.
 It’s just like adding salt to water – you can boil it all day long, and it stays salty.
 If the concentration of arsenic in your water is high, you’ll probably want to look at installing treatment equipment, much like Nitrate above.
 Using a Reverse-Osmosis (RO) system can help, or an Arsenic reduction system that works like a water softener.
 Make sure you keep the equipment maintained, by checking it or having it serviced yearly.